Chinese red-headed centipede: Interchangeability of centipede species in clinical practices

-Comparative studies on S. s. mutilans and S. mojiangica, a common substitute for the former, has found that in pharmacodynamics and toxicology, the two centipede species have similar effects, and is theoretically proved that S. s. mutilans can be replaced by S. mojiangica.
+Comparative studies on S. mutilans and S. mojiangica, a common substitute for the former, has found that in pharmacodynamics and toxicology, the two centipede species have similar effects, and is theoretically proved that S. mutilans can be replaced by S. mojiangica.
 The same study found that two species showed similar results in various fields, including effects on animal haemoglobin and weight, chromosomal aberration tests, anticonvulsive tests, effects on in vitro fungal and bacterial growth, and acute toxicity tests.
 The study also suggested both centipede species can be used in relatively large doses, as they were both low in acute and genetic toxicities.

 Although the two centipede species were shown to be interchangeable in clinical practices, their interchangeability in clinical application was again questioned by some researchers, as more recent studies suggested that centipede proteins have a major role in their clinical effects.
-Through proteomics, researchers had found that the venoms of S. monjiangica and S. subspinipes mutilans are different in the number of overlapping sequences and precursors for proteins and peptides.
+Through proteomics, researchers had found that the venoms of S. monjiangica and S. mutilans are different in the number of overlapping sequences and precursors for proteins and peptides.
 In addition, unique precursors were also found in both species for proteins and peptide levels.
 As the species differ in protein and peptide level, researchers of this study concluded that the interchangeability of centipede species requires further evaluation.